Alma Mater Europaea: History

 Since the early 2000s, the European Academy of Sciences and Arts has been planning the establishment of the university, occasionally with the subtitle of European University for Leadership.

-In 2010, Alma Mater Europaea was officially established, with leading Austrian surgeon Felix Unger being appointed as its first president, while the German political scientist Werner Weidenfeld became the first rector, and the Slovenian lawyer, university administrator and diplomat Ludvik Toplak the first prorector.
+In 2010, the European Academy officially established the Alma Mater Europaea, with leading Austrian surgeon and European Academy president Felix Unger appointed as the international university's first president, the German political scientist Werner Weidenfeld becoming the first rector, and the Slovenian lawyer, former rector and diplomat Ludvik Toplak the first prorector.

-At a meeting in Munich in February 2011, under the patronage of the presidents of 12 member states of the European Union, the board determined which courses the university would provide.
-These were to be taught in various cities across the union, in several languages, including English, German, and Spanish.
+At a meeting in Munich in February 2011, under the patronage of the presidents of 12 European Union member states, the European Academy board determined that numerous courses would be taught at several European universities in different languages, including English, German, and Spanish.
 In line with the international nature of the university, students, teachers, and prominent European thinkers would meet at an international symposium at the graduation.
-It was also decided that Alma Mater Europaea would be incorporated in European and international networks of universities through cooperation agreements.
+They also decided that Alma Mater Europaea would be incorporated in European and international networks of universities through cooperation agreements.
 At the meeting it was decided that in the first stage, Alma Mater Europaea would start three 2-year master's degree programs.
 The university board stated that Alma Mater Europaea would be based on three so-called "W principles": Wissenschaft, Wirtschaft, Wirken.
 In German, this means: Science, Economy, Effect.

-In 2011, the university opened in Slovenia its first campus, located in the Slovenian city of Maribor.
+In 2011, the university opened in Slovenia its first campus in Maribor, Slovenia.
 This campus enrolled about 500 students in 2011.
-In July 2011 the university also co-sponsored a summer school in St. Gallen, Switzerland.
-In the academic year 2012–2013, about 800 students were enrolled in Maribor, the campus in Croatian capital Zagreb was opened, and part of the master's degree studies were carried out in Brussels.
-In 2013, the Salzburg campus of Alma Mater Europaea was founded and about 1000 students were enrolled in various studies in Austria, Slovenia, and other countries in academic year 2013/14.
+In July 2011 the university co-sponsored a summer school in St. Gallen, Switzerland.
+In 2012, about 800 students were enrolled, the campus in Zagreb, Croatia, opened, and the master's degree studies were partially carried out in Brussels.
+In 2013, the Salzburg campus of Alma Mater Europaea was established and about 1000 students studied in doctoral, masters, and undergrad programs in Austria, Slovenia, and other countries.
 In 2014, two higher education institutions joined Alma Mater Europaea.
-The first one is Institutum Studiorum Humanitatis (ISH), internationally renown graduate school of philosophy, with which Slavoj Žižek and numerous other world's leading philosophers had been affiliated.
-ISH was established in 1992.
+One is Institutum Studiorum Humanitatis (ISH), internationally renown graduate school of philosophy, established in 1992, with which Slavoj Žižek and numerous other world's leading philosophers had been affiliated.
 The other one is the Dance Academy, established in 2008.
 It is one of the few European institutions issuing government accredited degrees in dance arts.
-Also in 2014 the studies in Zurich started and in 2015 the Zürich campus was officially established.
+In 2014, studies in Switzerland and Italy started.
 Ludvik Toplak has served as the president since the university's inception in Slovenia, and Jurij Toplak served as its provost between 2016 and 2022.

+In March 2024, Alma Mater Europaea obtained accreditation as a university in Slovenia.
+It holds an institutional university accreditation, and all of its programs are accredited by the Slovenian Higher Education Agency (Nakvis).

 Locations and departments

-Currently, the university has premises in Salzburg, Ljubljana, Maribor, and Murska Sobota.
-While administration and offices are mainly in Salzburg and Maribor, lecturing takes place mainly in Ljubljana and Murska Sobota.
-Lecturing in Salzburg, as well as some other European cities, will start in 2014.
+The university has premises in Salzburg, Vienna, Ljubljana, Maribor, Capodistria, Murska Sobota and Toscana, Italy.
+While administration and offices are mainly in Salzburg and Maribor, lecturing takes place mainly in Ljubljana, Capodistria and Murska Sobota.
+Lecturing in Salzburg and some other European cities started in 2014.